Starter packs are a great way to get you or a loved one going on the guitar journey.

 Great Premium Option

 Squier is a guitar company that is owned by the well-known brand Fender.
-Squier guitars mimic Fender design and performance at a lower price.
+Squier guitars (try out a Fender Jaguar) mimic Fender design and performance at a lower price.
 This bundle is higher in price like that of the Epiphone, but you can count on higher-quality gear.

 The pack includes a Squier Stratocaster guitar.
 A Squier amplifier, a guitar strap, a gig bag, a cable, and guitar picks.
 Find great strat pickups here.